Vatanesh/web-scraper/README.md

 1. Fetch original articles from the API
 2. Search Google for each article title
 3. Scrape top 2 ranking articles
-4. Use Gemini AI to optimize the content
+4. Use Groq AI (Llama 3.3 70B) to optimize the content
 5. Publish optimized versions with citations

 ### Step 5: Start React Frontend